-Since the 1980s, a new Ukrainian art has emerged, which radically broke away from Socialist Realism to follow the international cultural processes.
-The artist generation of the late 1980s and early 1990s is the most significant phenomenon since the Avant-garde of the early 20th century, which Stalin’s regime completely eliminated in the 1930s.
-The post-Soviet search for identity in the 1990s and early 2000s was gradually replaced by the need to reconsider political art, the importance of understanding social processes and the growing interest in activism came to the fore.
-All this coincided with a technological and global change that resulted in the rise of a new generation of artists who seek a new meaning, audience, and purpose.
+The generation of the late 1980s and early 1990s is probably the brightest phenomenon in Ukrainian art since the times of the avant-garde in the early twentieth century, squashed by the Stalinist repressions of the 1930s.
+The transitory post-Soviet identity of the 1990s and early 2000s was gradually replaced by a rethinking of the political in art, raising the degree of comprehension of the social fabric and interest in activist practices.
+This coincided with a technological and network leap, forming a new generation of artists oriented on completely new meanings, audiences, and goals.

-The exhibition “Permanent Revolution” aims at exploring today's Ukrainian art in a historic moment when people build barricades on the country’s main square with startling regularity, with beauty and elemental conceptualism that the world’s best artists could envy.
-The exhibition presents nearly forty artists of different generations.
+“Permanent Revolution” focuses on the question what is contemporary art today in a coordinate system where people build barricades on the country’s main square with startling regularity, with beauty and elemental conceptualism that the world’s best artists could envy.

 Curators: Alisa Lozhkina, Julia Fabényi, Konstantin Akinsha

 The exhibition is organised in cooperation with Budapest Spring Festival.
 Prominent cooperative partner of the exhibition: Zenko Foundation

 Guided tour in the Permanent Revolution exhibition by Viktória Popovics assistant curator 21.
 June, 2018, 17:00–18:00

 Guided tour in the Permanent Revolution exhibition by Viktória Popovics assistant curator